What Majors and Programs are offered?

 What if I don't know what I want to major in?

 Don't worry you are not alone!
 Many freshmen enter college not sure of their major.
-Our Center for Student Success offers help to students who are undecided in their major.
-In the meantime, you have several semesters of core curriculum classes that you can fulfill while you are making your decision.
+Wayne Perrin advises students who are undecided in their major, to take classes that are valuable in a wide variety of disciplines.
+Requirements for several semesters of core curriculum classes can be fulfilled before a student makes his final decision on a degree focus.

 Who will be teaching my classes?